-ForestrySA manages just under 12700 hectares of land in the Green Triangle, nearly all of which is contained within 51 Native Forest Reserves.
-These reserves are located in the lower south east of South Australia (Figure 1).
+ForestrySA manages just over 12500 hectares of land in the Green Triangle, nearly all of which is contained within 51 Native Forest Reserves.
+These reserves are located in the lower southeast of South Australia (Figure 1).
 The majority of the reserves are located within close proximity to Penola, Millicent, and Mount Gambier, with smaller outlying areas occurring near Robe.
 These reserves are managed for conservation and provide passive recreational opportunities such as bushwalking and cycling and contain a range of facilities.
-ForestrySA has responsibilities for providing fire protection and maintains a series of smaller parcels of land containing fire towers, depots, and minor areas of plantation.
-ForestrySA is also responsible for the provision of recreational sites and access permits both within its estate and on crown land held under lease by OneFortyOne Plantations Pty Ltd.
+ForestrySA maintains a series of smaller parcels of land containing telecommunications towers, fire towers, and depots.
+ForestrySA oversees the management and maintenance of a series of recreational sites for the public and administration of access for a range of activities.